googleforgames/agones/site/content/en/docs/Reference/gameserver.md

     containerPort: 7654
     # the port exposed on the host, only required when `portPolicy` is "Static".
 Overwritten when portPolicy is "Dynamic".
     hostPort: 7777
     # protocol being used.
 Defaults to UDP.
-TCP is the only other option
+TCP and TCPUDP are other options
     # - "UDP" (default) use the UDP protocol
     # - "TCP", use the TCP protocol
     # - "TCPUDP", uses both TCP and UDP, and exposes the same hostPort for both protocols.